-The efficiency of an Elco yachts is unmatched.
+The efficiency of an Elco boat is unmatched.
 Combine that with fine lines and classic designs, and you’ve got a dream boat.

 Here are a few traditional Elco classic yachts designs to get you thinking about which Elco design might be your dream yacht today.

 The Elco Cruisette, designed by Irwin Chase, is a staunch and seaworthy vessel adapted to the requirements of a comfortable cruise.
 A host of comfortable appointments, including 3 cabins, would make the Cruisette an ideal boat for today.Â

 During the 1930s, Elco offered its Angler line, which are nice, sea-worthy cruisers specially equipped for sport fishing.Â

 The Elcoette 30